 Over 90 outings and events featuring top Ontario and global leaders are offered.
 Birder to Birder Murder author Steve Burrows will be our banquet keynote speaker on May 27, 2023.
 Bill Crins, Mike Kent, Mike Runtz, Jean Iron, and Jeremy Bensette are just a few of our returning guides!
 Wow!
 Attendance limits on hikes.
 Online registration available in March 17, 2023.

 In 2023 we will be celebrating our 25th year!
 We are pleased to have offered the Festival to birders and nature enthusiasts alike.
-The Schedule of Events will be available for viewing on February 15, 2023.
+For the Schedule of Events, please visit our website.

 MacGregor Point Provincial Park is an ecologically diverse natural habitat along the Lake Huron shoreline.
 The Old Shore Road Trail, which parallels the seven-kilometre coast within the park, provides many vistas from which you can view the ever changing lake.